Kennecott's North Ore Shoot

 In 2011 additional rehabilitation work was begun, including upgrading the utilities and steel shoring in the original 1980s shaft down to the 4500 level (4,500 feet above sea level), which was brought up to current standards.
 An additional 7,000 feet of drifts were begun to support additional feasibility studies.

 The work to rehabilitate the North Ore Shoot shaft came to an end in 2014, and the reseources (men, equipment, funding) were diverted to recover from the Manafay slide that had occurred in April 2013.
-Although the headframe and surface buildings are still in place, as of June 2021, the project is essentially closed.
+Although the headframe and surface buildings are still in place, as of June 2021, the project was in suspended status.

 Anaconda Carr Fork